-With more than two million travelers each year, Costa Rica is consistently one of the hottest vacation destinations in Central America in more ways than one.
+With more than two million visitors each year, Costa Rica is consistently one of the hottest vacation destinations in Central America.
 More and more people are considering retiring in Costa Rica.
 In this article we will find out why Costa Rica has become a retirement hot spot for expat retirees.

 Why Costa Rica?